 See what I mean?
 If you use specifics — especially numbers — your customer testimonials become far more credible and persuasive.

-3 Customer Testimonial Examples That Will Inspire You
+3 Customer Testimonial Examples For Business That Will Inspire You

 I’ve read thousands of customer testimonials over the years, and few stick out.
 However, I want to show you three that wowed me in terms of specificity and persuasiveness.